exercism/csharp/exercises/practice/difference-of-squares/.approaches/linq/content.md

 private static int Square(int number) => number * number;
 ```

+Having this method will allow us to write more concise code later on.

 ## `CalculateSquareOfSum()`

 The square of the sum is defined as: sum all numbers from `1` to the provided `max`, and then square that number.